Elorfiniel/gaze-point-estimation-demo/README.md

 2. Start the python backend (`estimator/estimator.py`).
 3. Visit the hosted demo webpage (`sketch/demo.html`).

-The following cheatsheet demonstrates how you can setup and run this demo from the command line. ~~Alternatively, you can serve the demo webpage on your own (for instance, using the [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in Visual Studio Code).~~ The latest update integrates an http server in the backend, so simply open the webpage (default: `http://localhost:5500/demo.html`) in the browser.
+The following cheatsheet demonstrates how you can setup and run this demo from the command line.
+The latest update integrates an http server in the backend, which serves the frontend on `http://localhost:5500` by default.
+Furthermore, the server will try opening the demo page `demo.html` automatically in the default browser on successful start.

 ### Install Dependencies